“Out beyond ideas of wrongdoing

 When the soul lies down in that grass

 the world is too full to talk about.”

-I rented a room with airbnb in a beautiful 100 years old house owned by an artist in Manosque (a small village about 20 minutes away from the fields) and drove around the rustic countryside roads and the tiny old villages from morning till sundown everyday with the only goal of enjoying my time here.
+I rented a room in an airbnb beautiful 100 years old house owned by an artist in Manosque (a small village about 20 minutes away from the fields) and drove around the rustic countryside roads and the tiny old villages from morning till sundown everyday with the only goal of enjoying my time here.
 I was coming from a few intense months of non stop work in NYC and I felt completely burnt out by my life there and this trip brought me back to feeling like myself again.

 WHEN TO GO: The fields look at their best between the first week of June and the first week of July (they start cutting the lavender around the second week of July and most of the grain is already gone by then) when they are in full bloom.